Phil91/jihub/README.md

 ## Known Limitations

-Currently the limit of results taken from the searchQuery is limited to 1000.
-This will be changed in the future.
 Due to GitHub Api limitations the import of the issues to GitHub will pause for 20 seconds after 10 created issues before continuing with the next 10.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>